How to buy the best fitness tracker

 Most activity trackers have a battery life that ranges from a couple of days to a couple of weeks.
 Some models use coin-cell batteries, like a watch, and these will last several months before needing replacing.

-Fitness watches, on the other hand, may need charging every day under heavy use.
+Smartwatches, on the other hand, may need charging every day under heavy use.

 Below we've hand-picked some fitness trackers that work as great all-rounders, with impressive accuracy, comfort and a good range of features.